Braided module categories via quantum symmetric pairs: Braided module categories

 implies that property (K2) of Definition \ref{def:K-matrix} holds for $\Kmat=\Rmat_{21}\cK_2 \Rmat_{12}$.
 Finally, using

 Property (K$3'$), and the quantum Yang-Baxter equation \eqref{eq:qYB1} one calculates

-This shows that $\Kmat=\Rmat_{21}\cK_2 \Rmat_{12}$ satisfies property (K3) of Definition \ref{def:K-matrix}. \end{proof} \begin{rema} Lemma \ref{lem:KcalK} shows that a universal K-matrix for a coideal subalgebra $B$ of a Hopf algebra $H$ is the same as an element $\cK\in H$ which satisfies properties (K$1'$), (K$2'$), and (K$3'$).
-This shows that Definition \ref{def:K-matrix} is a refinement of the definition of a braided coideal subalgebra given previously in \cite[Definition 4.10]{a-BalaKolb15p}.
+This shows that $\Kmat=\Rmat_{21}\cK_2 \Rmat_{12}$ satisfies property (K3) of Definition \ref{def:K-matrix}. \end{proof} Lemma \ref{lem:KcalK} shows that the information contained in $\Kmat$ and $\cK$ is equivalent and hence they both deserve to be called a universal K-matrix for $B$.
+For this reason we work with the following terminology. \begin{conv} Let $B$ be a right coideal subalgebra of a quasitriangular bialgebra H. An element $\cK\in H$ satisfying {\upshape (K$1'$), (K$2'$)}, and {\upshape (K$3'$)} is called a 1-tensor universal K-matrix for B. An element $\Kmat$ satisfying {\upshape(K$1$), (K$2$)}, and {\upshape (K$3$)} is called a 2-tensor universal K-matrix for $B$.
+We drop the qualifiers 1-tensor and 2-tensor if it is clear from the context whether we consider $\cK$ or $\Kmat$. \end{conv} \begin{rema} Lemma \ref{lem:KcalK} shows that Definition \ref{def:K-matrix} is a refinement of the definition of a braided coideal subalgebra given previously in \cite[Definition 4.10]{a-BalaKolb15p}.
 Indeed, condition (K$2'$) was missing in our previous attempt to define a quasitriangular (braided) coideal subalgebra.
 The new definition \ref{def:K-matrix} is preferable, because the universal K-matrix is now specific to the coideal subalgebra $B$.
 In the definition given in \cite[Definition 4.10]{a-BalaKolb15p} a universal K-matrix for $B$ would also be a universal K-matrix for any coideal subalgebra contained in $B$. \end{rema} \begin{rema} Let $B$ be a right coideal subalgebra of a quasitriangular Hopf algebra $H$.
 Let $\cA$ be the category of $H$-modules and let $\cB$ be the category obtained by restricting modules in $\cA$ to $B$ and allowing $B$-module homomorphisms.
 Then the pair $(\cB,\cA)$ is a tensor pair as defined in \cite{a-tD98}, see also \cite[4.1]{a-BalaKolb15p}.
 Assume additionally that $B$ is a quasitriangular coideal subalgebra.
 In this case relations (K$1'$) and (K$3'$) imply that multiplication by $\cK$ defines a cylinder braiding for the tensor pair $(\cB,\cA)$ as defined in \cite{a-tD98}, \cite[Section 4]{a-tDHO98}.
 Note that axiom (K$2'$) is not required to obtain the cylinder braiding. \end{rema}